globulus/kotlinUi/README.md

 KList is a wrapper around a RecyclerView, allowing for much simpler creation of a list view at some performance expense.

-Normally, a KList takes in two parameters - a List of items to display, and a renderer, that maps those items into KViews:
+Normally, a KList takes in two parameters - a List of items to display, and a renderer that maps those items into KViews:

 ```kotlin
 list(listOf(1, 2, 3, 4)) {